 I don't have first-hand experience with all the sailing and power-boating schools in the area.
 But these are ones I know well and can recommend.
-I work with most of them.
+I work with many of them.
 But I'm don't recommend them because I work for them.
 I work for them because they are the type of school I can personally recommend!

 At the bottom of this page is a very complete list of sailing schools, updated annually by 48 North.